-Our Monon Trail guide covers the entire route from Sheridan to Indianapolis, highlighting points of interest, trail condition, and access points along the way.
+Our Monon Trail guide covers the entire biking route from Sheridan to Indianapolis, highlighting points of interest, trail condition, and access points along the way.
 Read on to discover the highlights of this Rails to Trails Conservancy Hall of Fame greenway trail including breathtaking scenery, delicious food, meandering bike paths, and all of the trailheads, rest stops, and parking on the trail system.

 Map of Monon Trail